ssarahs-lab/project2-moodtracker/README.md

 -   Events that have occurred in the day of the user
 -   Main panel displaying mood and lifestyle variables on graphs - think "data is beautiful" styles

+## Issues to work on:

+- Deployment issues with Heroku, potential move to fly.io (?)
+- Improve security measures for users,
+  1. auth0
+  2. add validation measures to backend
+- Form needs a better flow
+- Make it responsive, i.e. mobile friendly